cakenggt/aleclownes.com/_scripts/prospect.md

 # Ending
 The film ends as we see Ezra and Cee approaching the transport in orbit.
 Cee smiles, but why?
 Her shipmate is the murderer of her father, but as we have seen throughout the movie, she had several opportunities to either kill him, or leave him to die, but never did.
 In actuality, upon leaving the forest moon, she has gained a more meaningful relationship with Ezra than she had with her father, one based on mutual respect and regard.
 We see a reversal, in these final scenes, of her desperate plea to her father of leaving the moon after finding their first gem.
 Here, Cee and Ezra escape in the rocket with no gems.
 They have stolen nothing from the moon, but they are alive, and that's good enough for both of them.

-# Outline
-1. Parenting
-    1. Can't take care of either of them.
-    1. Describes her just like the pupas.
-    1. Extracts value from her like the pupas.
-    1. Climb inside because of her small size to get the eggs.
-    1. Religious dad
-1. Umbilical Cord Imagery
-    1. Do you want to cut it?
-    1. Pupas and gems
-    1. Food tubes.
-    1. Shared air
-1. Nature
-    1. Dust
-    1. More important to seal the suit than it is to treat the wound.
-    1. Religious people vs people of the forest from Nausicaa
-        1. The difference between living with nature and living in spite of nature.
-The Juice cleanses the dust.
-        1. Additionally, the religious people have gems, which means that they also prospect.
-        1. To take Cee as his wife, when he has a son who is Cee's age, is against the natural order, and shows a separation from life.
-    1. Ezra becomes disarmed.
-        1. He has become infected, but infected with what?
-He attempts to sacrifice himself for her later, which is something he wouldn't do normally.
-1. Buried warrior
-    1. Both Cee and Ezra are unable to extract the orelac.
-    1. Isn't a prisoner, golden jaws
-    1. Umbilical cord to the green itself.
-    1. Pink represents rawness of his connection to nature.
-He represents the antithesis of everyone else.
-    1. Does it mean anything that the two people he doesn't kill are the two people who demonstrate that they can't get the gems?